1monalisa1/01-FinTech-Case-Study/README.md

 	* 2019 • Partnered with PayBright, a Canadian point-of-sale financing company, and expanded within Canada
 	* 2020 • Expanded to Australia, New Zealand, Belgium & Spain.
 Acquired Spring Marketplace, retail marketing company, and Moneymour, an Italian provider of point of sale loans, which also lead to expansion within Italy (Crowdfund Insider, Crunchbase, Klarma & PR Newswire).

-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?**

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)**
 * *Leveraging Technology*
 	* Klarna Shopping App: Available on iOS & Android
 		* According to Klarna's website, their app has had: